ucdavisdatalab/workshop_getting_started_with_textual_data/_sources/chapters/03_cleaning-and-counting.md

-We won't do all of this for _Frankenstein_, but in the next session, when we start to use classification models to understand the difference between texts, we will.
+We won't do all of this for _Frankenstein_, but in the next session, when we start to use classification models to understand the difference between texts, we'll do so using texts cleaned according to the above workflow.
 For now, we'll demonstrate an example of POS tagging using the `nltk` tokenizer in concert with its lemmatizer.

 ```{code-cell}
 example = """The strong coffee, which I had after lunch, was $3.